Darien Núñez: San Francisco Giants

 On April 27, 2022, Núñez was claimed off waivers by the San Francisco Giants, but released a couple of days later on April 29.
 He re-signed with San Francisco on a minor league deal on May 4.

 Núñez returned to action in 2023, making rehab appearances for the rookie–level Arizona Complex League Giants, Single–A San Jose Giants before being activated and assigned to the Triple–A Sacramento River Cats.
 In 21 appearances between the three affiliates, he recorded a 5.64 ERA with 28 strikeouts across 22 1/3 innings pitched.
 Núñez elected free agency following the season on November 6, 2023.

 Toros de Tijuana

 On January 23, 2024, Núñez signed with the Toros de Tijuana of the Mexican League.
 In 9 appearances for the Toros, he struggled to a 6.14 ERA with 8 strikeouts across 7 1/3 innings pitched.
 On May 16, Núñez was released by Tijuana.

 Acereros de Monclova

 On June 3, 2024, Núñez signed with the Acereros de Monclova of the Mexican League.
 In 18 games for Monclova, he struggled to a 7.43 ERA with 17 strikeouts over 13 1/3 innings pitched.
 Núñez was released by the Acereros on October 7.

 Algodoneros de Unión Laguna

 On July 28, 2025, Núñez signed with the Algodoneros de Unión Laguna of the Mexican League.
+He made two appearances for the team, tossing 2 1/3 scoreless innings of relief with two strikeouts.
+Núñez was released by the Algondoneros on March 5, 2026.